Slavery: Yemen

 Despite being formally abolished in the 1960s, slavery in Yemen remains a significant issue exacerbated by ongoing conflict and socio-economic instability.
 An estimated 85,000 people remaining enslaved as of 2022.
 The Iran-backed Houthi militias have been accused of reinstating traditional slavery systems.
 Reports indicate that over 1,800 Yemenis have been forced into servitude by prominent Houthi leaders, with the Houthis dividing society into hierarchical classes of masters and slaves.

 This modern slavery encompasses various forms, such as forced labor, sexual exploitation, human trafficking, and child recruitment.

 Vulnerable populations include the Al Muhamashīn community, Ethiopian migrants, and children who are subjected to severe discrimination and exploitation.

 Despite legal prohibitions against slavery in Yemen, enforcement is weak due to political instability and ongoing civil war.

 International organizations have documented these abuses, highlighting the need for stronger interventions to combat slavery and human trafficking in the region.

 Economics

-While American slaves in 1809 were sold for around $40,000 (in inflation adjusted dollars), a slave nowadays can be bought for just $90, making replacement more economical than providing long-term care.
+While American slaves in the Antebellum South were sold for around $40,000 (in inflation adjusted dollars), a slave nowadays can be bought for just $90, making replacement more economical than providing long-term care.
 Slavery is a multibillion-dollar industry with estimates of up to $35 billion generated annually.